ArtLighter3/vn-randomizer/README.md

 I'm planning to make graphical interface later, for now it's just command line app.

 # How to use
-- Go to releases folder and download .zip archive for the latest version.
+- Go to releases folder (will add a little later) and download .zip archive for the latest version.
 - Unpack .zip contents DIRECTLY in root folder of your VN.
 - Run vn-randomizer.
 By default it randomizes character sprites, soundtrack and backgrounds that are packed in .mpk format.
 - If everything's good then you'll see total amount of randomized files.
 (However, there may be errors in particular stages, check the output lines)